-All data values in the SDM120CT meter are transferred as 32 bit IEEE754 floating point numbers, (input and output) therefore each SDM120CT meter value is transferred using two Modbus Protocol registers.
+All data values in the SDM220Modbus smart meter are transferred as 32 bit IEEE754 floating point numbers, (input and output) therefore each SDM220Modbus meter value is transferred using two Modbus Protocol registers.
 All register read requests and data write requests must specify an even number of registers.
-Attempts to read/write an odd number of registers prompt the SDM120CT to return a Modbus Protocol exception message.
-However, for compatibility with some SCADA systems, the SDM120CT will respond to any single input or holding register read with an instrument type specific value.
+Attempts to read/write an odd number of registers prompt the SDM220Modbus smart meter to return a Modbus Protocol exception message.
+However, for compatibility with some SCADA systems, SDM220Modbus Smart meter will response to any single input or holding register read with an instrument type specific value.